apparentlymart/ttl-cpu/design.rst

   the ALU.
 Addr Bus Input Selection allows one of the buses to additionally be bridged into the address bus for indirect writes.

+* The L bus is normally populated based on the L selector, but it is populated based on the T selector in three special cases: when memory is in write mode, when PC is in write mode, or when we are incrementing PC.

 * As hinted at in the table, the memory being in write mode has two special side-effects: the L bus is populated based on the T selector rather than the L selector, and the L bus is bridged into the